-A clean research and careful reporting pay off, also legally.
-This proof is provided by the 'Beobachter', which recently reported on the successful conclusion of a long-standing court proceeding against it
+A clean research and a careful reporting pay off, also legally.
+This evidence is provided by the «Observer», who recently reported on the successful conclusion of a long‑standing court case against him.

-Background: At the end of 2020, an elaborate investigation into the dubious practices of the insurance broker Swiss Home Finance AG appeared in the magazine.
-The Swiss Home Finance AG fought back against this.
-The founder and managing director of the company placed full-page advertisements in several Swiss media outlets and accused the "Beobachter" of damaging his business (see image).
-In addition, the Swiss Home Finance AG filed a lawsuit against the "Beobachter" at the Zurich Commercial Court, with significant media coverage and considerable expense (they claimed legal costs of CHF 155,294.75) for alleged violations of the Unfair Competition Act (UWG) and personality rights.
-The insurance broker was particularly disturbed by the statement that employees were tracing signatures on insurance documents.
+Background: At the end of 2020, an elaborate investigation about the questionable practices of the insurance broker Swiss Home Finance AG.
+In response, Swiss Home Finance AG defended itself.
+The founder and managing director of the company placed full‑page advertisements in several Swiss media and accused the “Beobachter” of damaging its business (see image).
+It also sued the “Beobachter” before the Zurich Commercial Court in a media‑intensive case with great effort (it claimed legal fees of CHF 155’294.75) for alleged UWG and personality rights violations.
+The insurance broker was especially disturbed by the claim that employees reproduced signatures on insurance documents.

-With judgment of May 31, 2024, the Commercial Court of Zurich dismissed the lawsuit of Swiss Home Finance AG in its entirety.
-In the court's opinion, the "Beobachter" succeeded in proving the truth (Art.
-28 Para.
-2 ZGB) of its statements.
-The "Beobachter" had submitted a corresponding video recording from the Zurich office of Swiss Home Finance AG, which showed persons tracing a signature at the window (E. 4.3.2.):
+With Judgment of May 31, 2024 the Zurich Commercial Court dismissed the lawsuit of Swiss Home Finance AG in full.
+In the court's view, the «Observer» succeeded in providing the truth evidence (Art.
+28 Abs.
+2 ZGB) for its statements.
+The «Observer» had submitted a corresponding video recording from the Zürcher Büro of Swiss Home Finance AG, which showed how persons at the window were bypassing a signature (E. 4.3.2.):

-Based on this evidence and the resulting circumstances, the defendant succeeds in providing the main proof that signatures of customers are being retraced in the plaintiff's office. […] Based on this evidence, the court is already convinced of the correctness of the factual assertions contained in the article in question (tracing signatures, signing oneself).
+Already based on this piece of evidence and the circumstances arising from it, the defendant is able to provide the main proof that signatures of customers and clienteles are being traced in the plaintiff's office. […] Based on this evidential result, the court is already convinced of the correctness of the factual statements contained in the disputed article (signatures being traced, signing oneself).

 The 'Beobachter' presented various other evidence in the proceedings in addition to the video recording.
 In these documents, there was also mention of eraser-ballpoint pens that were used to fill out insurance applications.
 The Commercial Court writes about this (E. 4.3.2.):